-But a drone flight by non-professional drone pilot (maybe Dad, brother, Mother, friend) is an open invitation to some of the biggest problems.
-Maybe you never heard the news about a drone that hits British Airways plane as it prepares to land at Heathrow.
+But a drone flight by a non-professional drone pilot or by a civilian is an open invitation to some of the horrible mishappenings.
+Maybe you heard the news about a drone that hits a British Airways plane as it prepares to land at Heathrow.
 You can read more about that here.

-So, if you are in India, US, UK and planning to buy a Drone for personal use or for commercial use, make sure you are aware of these drone regulations.
+So, if you are in India, US, UK, and planning to buy a Drone for personal use or for commercial use, make sure you are aware of these drone regulations.

 Drone Regulations in India

-On October 30th, 2017, Indian Government finally took a step towards Drone regulations in India.
+On October 30th, 2017, the Indian Government finally took a step towards Drone regulations in India.
 India’s aviation regulator, the Directorate General of Civil Aviation (DGCA) unveiled a PDF for the usage of aerial vehicles.

 In the press conference, Civil Aviation Minister, Ashok Gajapathi Raju said “Drones have a lot of capability.
 Hence, it was generating a lot of interest.
 Not having any regulations amounted to a complete ban, So, we decided to go ahead and develop a regulatory framework.”

 For Micro Drones (weighing more than 2kg but less than 25kg) will require clearance from Air Defence and every drone pilot must be 18 years old and must have gone through the training process.
-No drone is permitted to fly within 5 km radius of an operational airport and 50Km of an international border.
+No drone is permitted to fly within a 5 km radius of an operational airport and 50Km of an international border.

 The above-mentioned points are just a basic overview of drone regulations in India.
 For complete in-depth info, download the official pdf by DGCA here.